 So my last question to my engineer colleague, can you tell me with confidence that Santa absolutely could exist?

 (And I’m not talking about magic or the force of god, but science we might have not yet reached to understand.)

 Here’s a little simulation my engineering colleague did with a reindeer model in Simcenter FLOEFD, a red nose was added so you know which one was Rudolph, the leading reindeer.
-With a velocity of Mach 25 you can see the temperatures reached at his nose.
+With a velocity of Mach 25 you can see the temperatures reached at her nose.
 The iso-surface shows the shock front at Mach 9 velocity.
 Simcenter FLOEFD considers friction heating and velocities up to Mach 30 for re-entry vehicles such as space shuttles into the atmosphere and is used by Siemens customers for such re-entry calculations.
 See the surface temperature on Rudolph and tell me your nose would not get red in such conditions!

-Now assuming he is wearing sun block on his fur and nose, with the nose being very sensitive and in this case, as the leading reindeer’s nose is the part that creates the shock cone to break the sound barrier.
+Now assuming she is wearing sun block on his fur and nose, with the nose being very sensitive and in this case, as the leading reindeer’s nose is the part that creates the shock cone to break the sound barrier.
 This might be the real reason Rudolph has a red nose, it may have been brown at take-off!

 Thanks to my colleague Boris Marovic for helping keep my belief in Santa alive, and now I have the evidence to convince my teenage children!